quarkslab/pastis/doc/usage.rst

     Usage: pastis-triton offline [OPTIONS] PROGRAM [PARGVS]...

     Options:
-      -k, --kl-report FILE            Klocwork report to use -c, --count INTEGER             Number of execution
+      -r, --sast-report FILE          SAST report to use -c, --count INTEGER             Number of execution
       --config FILE                   Triton configuration file
       -s, --seed PATH                 Seed or directory of seeds to give to the